pbt001/pandoc-manuscript-starter/README.md

 * Markdown Extended
 * Reindent on save - for json (settings) files

+## Citer

+The workspace is configured for Citer to look for `./library.bib`.
+You can change this in the workspace or user settings.

 ## Recommended Pandoc package settings

 You have to add these to the global package settings for SublimeText.
 Doesn't work in project settings.
 Note that `pdflatex` and `pandoc-citeproc` need to be on your path.